Keeping your Google Analytics data clean

 Internal staff can actually have a big impact on certain kinds of high value activity on your website that you are particularly interested in, like someone contacting a lawyer (your staff may use your website just like they use the internal phone directory).

-In addition we’ve come across firms where IT has configured all web browsers to open by default on the firm’s home page – imagine what that does to figures like Bounce Rate (people who visit one page and leave).
+In addition we’ve come across firms where IT has configured all web browsers to open by default on the firm’s home page – imagine what that does to figures for your site (people who visit one page and leave every day).

 Because of the above we’ve found firms where internal traffic is 10% or more of their visits.

-4. Recover some of the search keyphrases used to find pages on your site
+2. Check you’re correctly recording search keyphrases used to find pages on your site with your internal website search

 If you review keyphrase information provided in Google Analytics in order to see what searches are leading people to your site you’ll likely be disappointed as most will be labelled “not provided”.